geoffreyarthaud/gitlab-project-doctor/README.md

 ## About The Project

-Gitlab is a CLI tool to clean up Gitlab repositories, especially (for now) :
+Gitlab Project doctor is a CLI tool to clean up Gitlab repositories, especially (for now) :

 - Old pipelines (with jobs and jobs artifacts)
 - Obsolete packages from package registry

-has first class support on Windows, macOS and Linux, with binary downloads available for [every release](https://github.com/geoffreyarthaud/gitlab-project-doctor/releases)
+It has first class support on Windows, macOS and Linux, with binary downloads available for [every release](https://github.com/geoffreyarthaud/gitlab-project-doctor/releases) .

 ![Product Name Screen Shot][product-screenshot]